vishal11680/Unit10/ReadMe.md

               |------> Paper

-As a starting point, please exececute "Load/ChulwahlarForecast.rmd" to load data and convert the data into a timeseries.
+* Step 1 : Please click on "Load/ChulwahlarForecast.md" to load data and convert the data into a timeseries.
+* Step 2 : Please click on "Analysis/AnalysisandForecast.md" file for further insights for forecasts.

 ###